Jacob Surjan

 Jacob Adam Surjan (born 15 August 1985) is a former professional Australian rules footballer who played for the Port Adelaide Football Club in the Australian Football League (AFL).
-He currently serves as the senior coach at the North Adelaide Football Club.
+He is the current coach of Port Adelaide in the South Australian National Football League (SANFL) and the former coach of the North Adelaide Football Club.

 Early career

 Surjan began his football career for Cockburn Junior Football Club at the age of 13 before transferring to the South Coogee Junior Football Club.
 Both clubs are part of the South Fremantle Bulldogs development district zone in Western Australia.
 He was scouted as part of the South Fremantle Warriors WAFL development program playing for South Fremantle.
 He progressed from the under 13's through the colts (U/18's).
 In 2003, Surjan made his WAFL league debut as a 17-year-old playing for the South Fremantle Bulldogs.
 His best performance was a 4-goal, 16 possession, 8 mark haul against Perth.
 In the same year, he won the Mel Whinnen medal for his best on ground performance in the South Fremantle Colts 2003 WAFL premiership side.
 He averaged 31 possessions for the season at Colts level.

 Jacob was part of the WA Under-18 National Championships squad, putting in two very good performances at the carnival, before injuring a calf and having a reasonably quiet 3rd game.